bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

   1. <span style="line-height: 14px;">make sure to set a mobile user agent (&#8220;-F <mobile user agent>&#8221;)</span>
   2. if a dedicated mobile site is available, make sure to use it: `http://m. * `
   3. Play around with the depth to crawl.
-Don&#8217;t set the depth too high.
+Don't set the depth too high.
 This will result in a long crawling/pushing procedure and will also result in a high load for the site owner. &#8220;&#8211;depth 2&#8221; works quite well on most mobile sites, but probably you won&#8217;t be able to crawl/read articles that spread over several pages.
   4. &#8220;&#8211;depth 3&#8221; on the other hand can result in long crawling times.
 You can try to reduce the load by excluding links with certain patterns: &#8220;-\*blog\* -\*ticker\*&#8221;.
-This list, can be quite long, so you have to decide for yourself, whether it&#8217;s worth the effort to read multi-page articles.
+This list, can be quite long, so you have to decide for yourself, whether it's worth the effort to read multi-page articles.
   5. Search the internet or the httrack forum.
 If you are lucky you will find the perfect parameters to crawl your page.

 Currently I am using the following script for crawling.
 I am publishing it here, in the hope you can use it as template for your solution.
 You simply have to adapt the URLs, the depths and the additional options.
 Finding the right values for the two last-mentioned parameters might take some time.
 So try&error, as always 😉 You can, however, call httrack directly.